AppSpaceIT/PaylevenWebAppSharp/README.md

 ### Demo

-Afeter you have installed the Payleven app in a iOS or Android device, just point your mobile browser to http://appspace.cloud/paylevenwebapp to test all the functionalities.
+After you have installed the Payleven app in a iOS or Android device, just point your mobile browser to http://appspace.cloud/paylevenwebapp to test all the functionalities.

 ### How do I get started?